OSC/ood-documentation/develop/_sources/installation/cluster-config-schema.rst.txt

   are being handled in the Linux kernel, is much faster, simpler and frankly, safer.

 Access control lists provide a method to limit cluster access by group membership.
-ACLs are implicitly allowlists but may be set explicitly to either `allowlist` or `blocklist`.
+ACLs are implicitly allow-lists but may be set explicitly to either `allowlist` or `blocklist`.

 .. code-block :: yaml